-What’s interesting about these discussions is that they shed light on a gap–a no man’s land–that so many early-stage companies get trapped in.
+What’s interesting about these discussions about raising capital is that they shed light on a gap–a no man’s land–that so many early-stage companies get trapped in.
 My advice for you: Don’t get stuck there, because you may never get out.

 The general rule of thumb is that no one will risk more than 5 percent of their liquid portfolio on a startup.
 And when you start asking for $100,000 or more, you’re likely running out of friends who have $2 million of investable cash.

-The flip side of the money-raising equation is professional money: the venture capitalists (VCs) and private equity firms.
+The flip side of the business funding equation is professional money: venture capitalists (VCs) and private equity firms.
 These organizations have raised hundreds of millions of dollars with the mission of investing in companies capable of rapid growth.
 But if you want a professional firm like this to invest in your business, you need to understand the dynamics.

 Each VC firm, for example, will make 10 to 20 investments per fund.
 That typically means they will invest 5 to 10 percent of their fund in any given firm.
 Why $10 million and not $5 million?
 Most VCs have a limited staff.
 They can’t advise and sit on the boards of 20 or more companies.